nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all weddings using the `list` command.
 Multiple weddings in the list.

+    1. #### Viewing weddings using INDEX

        1. Test case: `vieww 1` <br>
           Expected: First wedding from the wedding list is viewed.
 Success action will be carried out for that wedding.

        1. Test case: `vieww 0`<br>
           Expected: No wedding is viewed.
 Error details shown in the status message.

        1. Test case: `vieww x` (where x is larger than the size of wedding list)<br>
           Expected: Error message prompting the user to choose an index within the range shown.

        1. Other incorrect vieww commands to try: `vieww`, `vieww x` (where x is a negative integer)<br>
           Expected: Similar to point #1(iii).

+    1. #### Viewing weddings using NAME

        1. Test case: `vieww Alice` <br>
           Expected (Unique Alice): The wedding of `Alice` will be shown.
 Success action will be carried out for that wedding.<br>
           Expected (Duplicated Alice): Weddings with name field matching `Alice` exactly will be shown.
           Message will be shown to prompt the user to specify which wedding of `Alice` they want to view.<br>
           Expected (No Alice): No wedding is viewed.
 Error details is shown in the status message.

 1. Viewing a wedding while a filtered list of weddings is shown